jnk0le/random/pipeline cycle test/README.md

 [both] base address and offset must be available 1 cycle earlier than normally

-[both?] load pipelining happens only when targeting the same memory block (bus?) by all loads (e.g. CCM vs SRAM1 on f407)
+[both] load pipelining happens only when targeting the same memory block (bus?) by all loads (e.g. CCM vs SRAM1 on f407)

 [both] 32bit opcode loads (`ldr.w`, `ldrb.w`) may fail to pipeline correctly if they are not positioned at word aligned boundaries